NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 10 or 13 days

-This itinerary visits historic Boston, the seaside town of Newport and gorgeous Block Island, Rhode Island, trendy Portland, Maine and Acadia National Park.
+This itinerary highlights historic Boston, the seaside town of Newport and gorgeous Block Island, Rhode Island, trendy Portland, Maine, and Acadia National Park.

-It is one of the oldest settled parts of the US.
-It retains a rural charm and known for its seacoast fishing villages, wooded and remote interior, and stunning vistas.
-Fall Foliage in autumn is a gorgeous time to visit.
-New England is famous for foods like clam chowder, Maine lobsters, Vermont maple syrup and apple pie.
+It is one of the oldest areas in the US, known for its rural charm, fishing villages, wooded areas, and beautiful views.
+Autumn offers stunning fall foliage.
+New England is famous for foods such as clam chowder, Maine lobster, Vermont maple syrup, and apple pie.

 DAY 1